xiaoyureed/xiaoyureed.github.io/docs/intro.md

 ```
 Hi there,

-Here are some learning and reading notes when I dive into new technologies, please feel free to read these materials and have fun.
+Here are some tech learning notes and book reading notes, please feel free to read.

+Hope ypu enjoy :)
 ```